 Burials must take place in coffins or shrouds made of sustainable biodegradable materials such as natural wood, woven materials (bamboo, willow, seagrass, wool) and cardboard.
 You do not need to use a coffin; many people prefer to use a shroud.

 Arnos Vale Natural Burial Woodland is an extension to Arnos Vale Cemetery, both are managed by the Arnos Vale Cemetery (Charitable) Trust.
 It is also a member of the Association of Natural Burial Grounds.

-Our caterers can accommodate a wide range of menu options for mourners, from a simple cup of tea and slice of cake to more formal arrangements.
-The cemetery services coordinator will be happy to provide you with sample menus or you can contact our caterers direct for a quote.
+After the natural burial, the Spielman Centre is available for your wake.
+Our caterers, Cleverchefs, can accommodate a wide range of menu options for friends and family, from a simple cup of tea and slice of cake to more formal arrangements.
+The Cemetery Services Coordinator will be happy to provide you with contact details for our caterers.

 Using a Funeral Director

 Most families do employ a funeral director to assist them with organising a funeral.
 Funeral directors coordinate the funeral and bring your loved one to the cemetery and the natural burial ground.